 Reporting sexual harassment at work is hard yet brave.
 Even though it’s thought to be easier now since the MeToo movement it’s still controversial and not plain sailing for anyone when they do report it.

-If you have any questions about how to handle sexual harassment or victimisation and your rights, download the HR Solver app today and chat to our dedicated HR advisors who have expertise in supporting employees during these times.
+If you have any questions about how to handle sexual harassment or victimisation and your rights, get advice from our dedicated HR Advisors who have expertise in supporting employees during these difficult times.

 FREE GUIDE to determine if you have a good Employment tribunal Case

 Not sure if you have a strong case or even any case at all for an employment tribunal?

 Not sure if you should make a fuss?
 Feel lost and unsure?
 Download our free guide and in less than 5 minutes you'll know the answers and if you have a claim that might be worth something.